General Information

 No. You would have to reapply to enter Pharmacy and/or Nutrition and would have to meet all requirements, including completing the Test of Critical Skills and completing the Video Interview again.
 You would be competing against all others who are also interested in admission to Pharmacy or Nutrition in that year.
 Your grades in the first year of the current program would be included in the calculation of your admission average.

-7. If I am offered admission this year, is it possible to defer my entry to the program until next year?
+29. If I am offered admission this year, is it possible to defer my entry to the program until next year?

-No. Since the number of applicants far exceeds the number of available places, we are not able to reserve admission spaces for future years.
+No. Since the number of applicants exceeds the number of available places, we are not able to reserve admission spaces for future years.

-8. What types of applications qualify for “special consideration”?
+1. What types of applications qualify for "special consideration"?